What does GNSS mean?

 GNSS

 GNSS stands for Global Navigation Satellite System, which is a term that includes all global satellites systems that are orbiting over the earth’s surface, sending you signals so you can determine your own location.
 Well known constellations are GPS, Galileo, Glonass and Beidou.
-These constellations, all supported by the UNI-GR1, are all global navigation satellite systems.
+These constellations, all supported by the UNI-GRx, are all global navigation satellite systems.

 But what is the difference between GPS and GNSS?